 13. Create a variation.
-As discussed in the Basic Terminology section of this User Guide, a variation is essentially a rackspace preset which contains the same plugins and interconnections but with different parameter settings.
-Their usage allows you to create complex arrangements of plugins in a single rackspace without having to duplicate rackspaces to craft those different sounds-it's also a great way to save on memory!
-For example, you could have multiple plugins followed by gain controls, with different plugins muted in different variations.
-Or you could connect multiple effects (i.e., phasing, flanging, tremolo, reverb, echo, etc.) and have each individually turned on/off or adjusted in different variations.
-This saves you having to create a separate rackspace for a plugin with phasing, and another for the same plugin with flanging, etc.
+As discussed in the Basic Terminology section of this User Guide, a variation is essentially a rackspace preset which contains the same plugins and interconnections but with different widget settings.
+Variations allow you to leveragethe plugins in a single rackspace to create many different sounds without having to duplicate the rackspacefor each sound.
+It's also a great way to save on memory!
+For example, you could have multiple virtual instrument plugins feeding a mixer plugin, and then mutedifferent plugins, or have a different mix of them,in each variation.
+Or you could connect multiple effects (i.e., phasing, flanging, tremolo, reverb, echo, etc.) and have different ones enabled or disabled in each variation.
+Rather than creating a rackspace for an instrument with phasing, and another for the same instrument with echo, the same thing is accomplished by two variations of a single rackspace containing both phasing and echo.